ShakyaAbeytunge/Piano_playing_gesture_evaluator/README.md

 While multiple models are included, this repository primarily provides a **ready-to-use pipeline for the best-performing model**, a **Spatial–Temporal Graph Convolutional Network (ST-GCN)**.
 This model leverages the natural graph structure of the human hand and temporal motion dynamics, enabling robust generalization across unseen players.

-The guide below explains how to preprocess raw videos to generate inputs compatible with the **ST-GCN-based posture evaluation pipeline**.

 ---

-## Preprocessing Pipeline (ST-GCN)
+## Preprocessing Pipeline

+The guide below explains how to preprocess raw videos to generate inputs compatible with our models.

 To ensure consistent and reliable performance, raw piano-playing videos must be processed through several preprocessing stages.
 All preprocessing scripts are located in:

 The preprocessing pipeline consists of three main steps: